Cleveland Police chief Sean Price in recruitment probe

 Mr Price denied the "malicious" allegation and said he would assist the IPCC in every way.

-He said: "I completely refute the accusation, which I regard as malicious as I took no part in the recruitment process.'Cleared up'
+He said: "I completely refute the accusation, which I regard as malicious as I took no part in the recruitment process.

 "I further believe the allegation is mischievous in seeking to cause comparison with recent events in other forces.